Suppose we collect random samples of sizes \(\small{n_1}\) and \(\small{n_2}\) from two populations and count

 Let the proportion (probability) of success in the two populations be \(\small{p_1}\) and \(\small{p_2}\).

-If two variables follow normal distribution, their difference follows normal distribution with a mean which is the difference between individual means and a standard deviation which is a quardratic sum of the individual standard deviations.
+If two variables are normally distributed, their difference has a normal distribution with a mean equal to the difference between individual means and a standard deviation which is a quardratic sum of the individual standard deviations.

 \(\small{ \dfrac{\dfrac{Y_1}{n_1}- \dfrac{Y_2}{n_2}~-~(p_1-p_2)}{\sqrt{\dfrac{p_1(1-p_1)}{n_1} + \dfrac{p_2(1-p_2)}{n_2} } }~~~~~ }\) approximately will be \(\small{N(0,1)}\).